jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

    #.
 Decide on all other run settings/parameters:

       * Is the community type (CMT) fixed or driven by input vegetation.nc map?
+Fixed: wet sedge tundra
       * Any other command line options or special environment settings?
+I don't think so?

    #.
 Will the plotting happen in the run-time environment or will the data need to be copied to a different environment?

 Analysis
 ----------------------------